paigemoody/visual-scout/README.md

 # visual-scout (🚧 WIP)

-A work-in-progress tool for extracting visual elements (objects and text) from a set of videos, using OpenAI.
+A work-in-progress tool for extracting visual elements (objects and text) from a set of media file (videos, gifs, images) using OpenAI.

 ## Requirements